4U6U57/cmps011-pt.s17-grading/pa1/README.md

 using the `diff` command.
 Lack of any output between the set of "==========" means that your program is running correctly.

+Any lines prefixed with `-` are from your own output, and are incorrect.
+Any lines prefixed with `+` are from the correct output, and are missing in your output.

 ## Removal

 The following command will remove all text files and shell scripts in your